sdauby/credit-pricing/README.md

 `InterestRateCurve` is extremely simplified.
 Its data consist in just one `double` representing a flat continuously compounded rate.

-`HazardRateCurve` is also extremely simplified, with a single `double` parameter.
+`HazardRateCurve` is also extremely simplified, with a constant hazard rate.
 It represents the default risk of a certain issuer in a certain currency.
+Is has a `survivalProbability()` member function.
-It has a `hazardRate()` member function, which provides forward hazard rates.
+The `hazardRate()` non-member function computes discrete hazard rates.
-(Improvement: I think that the implementation of this class is not mathematically correct.)
+`InterestRateCurve` and `HazardRateCurve` are structurally equivalent.

 `S3Model` is an implementation of the "building blocks for credit derivative pricing" of Philipp J. Schönbucher's *Credit Derivatives Pricing Models*, chapter 3.